View my Google Scholar profile for more information or reach out if you need a PDF.

 Publications in review / in revision

 - Sima, S., D.E.
 Rosenberg, S.E.
 Null, W. Wurtsbaugh, and K.M.
 Kettenring.
-In review.
+In revision.
 Managing Lake Urmia, Iran for diverse restoration objectives: moving beyond a uniform target lake level.
 Journal of Hydrology: Regional Studies.

 - Endter-Wada, J., K.M.
 Kettenring, and A. Sutton-Grier.
 2020.
 Protecting wetlands for people: strategic policy action can help wetlands mitigate risk and enhance resilience.
 Environmental Science & Policy, 108: 37-44.

 - Kettenring, K.M., C. Cranney, R. Downard, K. Hambrecht, E.E.
 Tarsa, D. Menuz, and C.B.
 Rohal.
 2020.
 Invasive plants of Great Salt Lake wetlands: what, where, how, and why? in B. Baxter and J. Butler (eds.)
 Great Salt Lake: biology of a terminal lake in the age of change.
 Springer.